Jason Scriven

 Jason Scriven is a therapeutic coach who helps clients gain clarity, challenge contradictions, and make meaningful changes in their lives.
 He believes therapy is a space for honest reflection, where clients can explore their thoughts and behaviors without judgment.
 Drawing from his corporate background, Jason values authentic connection and shows up as his genuine self to create a trusting, productive dynamic.
 Clients can expect a direct yet compassionate approach, where they feel heard, supported, and encouraged to navigate life’s pressures.
 He has a special interest in supporting men’s mental health, helping clients break through societal expectations, and embrace vulnerability as a strength.
 If you're looking for a space to be heard and grow, Jason welcomes you to reach out.

-- My wife and I separated after 27 years when our daughters were grown and in college, and it was clear that being a constant source of stability for someone else had taken a toll on my own mental health.
-The process of going through the divorce was painful and helped me realize what a shell of a man I had become — lost somewhere in the shadow of my wife and falling short of who I think my father hoped I’d be.
-I am grateful that I had many resources, including family support, medication, and therapy to endure and thrive during that time.
+- Separation: My wife and I separated after 27 years when our daughters were grown and in college, and it was clear that being a constant source of stability for someone else had taken a toll on my own mental health.
+The process of going through the divorce was painful and helped me realize what a shell of a man I had become, lost somewhere in the shadow of my wife, and falling short of who I think my father hoped I’d be.

-- I became aware of so many other men who struggle with mental health and the unique barriers they can face in pursuing help.
-This was the catalyst for changing careers into counseling.
+- Men's mental health: I became aware of so many other men who struggle with mental health and the unique barriers they can face in pursuing help.
+I witnessed in my own life how helpful support, medication, and therapy were to endure and thrive during tough times.
+This was the catalyst for changing careers into counseling

 - I grew up in Western Canada in a house that valued hard work and restraint.
 As I reflect back on my upbringing, I realize that while I grew up in a privileged home, it was also one that was not comfortable with instability nor warm expressions of emotion.
 I was a successful high school and college athlete.
 My younger identity was shaped by the values modeled by my parents: achievement, restraint, and control.